krtek4/fuel-openid/README.md

 To simplify the use of an OpenID authentication form for the user, a provided selector is included in the package.
 You can add it to your website with the help of the `OpenID_Selector` class.
 Just follow these steps :

- 1. include the return value of get_form() on your site
+ 1. include the return value of `get_form()` on your site
- 2. include the css files returned by get_css()
+ 2. include the css files returned by `get_css()`
- 3. include the javascript files returned by get_js()
+ 3. include the javascript files returned by `get_js()`
- 4. execute the javascript snippet returned by get_inline_js()
+ 4. execute the javascript snippet returned by `get_inline_js()`

 At the time being, this will only work with jQuery loaded.
 I plan to add the support for Mootools and Prototype soon.

 Like described in the steps above, the selector need to have some css and javascript files loaded in order to work.
 Since there's no easy way to provide such files in a fuel packages, I offer you two solutions :

-1° I wrote a `file` action on the controller which can transmit file contents to the browser.
+1. I wrote a `file` action on the controller which can transmit file contents to the browser.
 This is the easiest way, it should work out of the box with the default configuration in most case.
-2° If you want to use an Asset management framework or for any other reasons, deactivate the `file` action in the configuration.
+2. If you want to use an Asset management framework or for any other reasons, deactivate the `file` action in the configuration.
 After that, the methods from `OpenID_Selector` will return the filepath relative to the package directory and you'll have to make them visible from the web yourself.

 ## Configuration